raspberrypilearning/explore-a-3d-world/en/step_5.md

 --- task ---
 **Test:** Play your project.
 The camera will now follow your character with the camera just behind and above your character and looking down at an angle.

+What happens if you go off the edge of the plane?
+Don't worry your character will go back to the centre next time you enter Playmode.

 ![The game view with animated character moving through the environment and camera following with birdseye view.](images/birdseye-walkthrough.gif)

 --- /task ---